 More frequent high tide flooding is threatening our cities.
 The frequency of yearly floods in Honolulu has spiked, and you don’t have to live on the coast to see the evidence.
 More flooding means increased damage to roads and buildings and overwhelmed drainage systems.
 In Hawai‘i, where we often have only one road in and out of our communities, road closures because of flooding and erosion are a big problem.

-Hawaiian cultural practices are affected.
-In Hawaiʻi, sea level rise impacts on traditional and customary practices (including fishpond maintenance, cultivation of salt, and gathering from the nearshore fisheries) have been observed.
-Because of flooding and sea level rise, indigenous practitioners have had limited access to the land where salt is traditionally cultivated and harvested since 2014.
-Detachment from traditional lands has a negative effect on people’s spiritual and mental health.
+Traditional and cultural practices are affected.
+Sea level rise affects traditional and customary practices, including fishpond maintenance, cultivation of salt, and gathering from the nearshore fisheries.
+This can have a negative effect on people’s spiritual and mental health.

-What’s coming?
-About 550 cultural sites, 38 miles of major roads, and more than $19 billion in assets will be vulnerable to chronic flooding resulting from a 3.2 ft increase in sea level.
-Such widespread flooding will change the character of the island by affecting cultural heritage and daily commerce/lifestyles.
+Chronic flooding will lead to an additional 25,800 acres of land becoming unusable, and 6,500 structures are projected to be at risk due to sea level rise.
+About 550 cultural sites, 38 miles of major roads, and at least $19 billion in assets will be vulnerable to chronic flooding.
+Such widespread flooding could change the character of the islands by affecting cultural heritage, tourism, agriculture, and ecosystems.